pongasoft/kiwidoc/README.md

 Step 2
 ------

-Generating the kiwidoc can be more or less complicated so in order to bootstrap faster, you should download the pregenerated jdk 1.6 kiwidoc available on the *Downloads* page (TBD link) and simply untar in the data directory (`/export/content/pongasoft/kiwidoc/data`).
+Generating the kiwidoc can be more or less complicated so in order to bootstrap faster, you should download the pregenerated jdk 1.6 kiwidoc available on the [Downloads](https://github.com/pongasoft/kiwidoc/downloads) page and simply untar (bzip2 compressed) in the data directory (`/export/content/pongasoft/kiwidoc/data`).

 Step 3
 -------